rzvkoli/Twocolorbackground/README.md

 This project was created using Html structure and Css features
 ## The main objective
 Use Html and Css
-Practice and teach beginner Html and Css
+Beginner Practic and training Html and Css